 become a mentor

 The first step is to complete an initial interview where our staff learns about your hobbies and interests, reviews the program requirements with you, and completes the initial paperwork and background check.
-All new mentors will participate in an orientation where you will be trained and given mentor resources and solutions to common stumbling blocks.
-At this time you'll receive a mentor handbook.
-Finally, Discovering Options will give you individualized mentoring support based on our knowledge of your protégé and his or her family.
-We also provide ongoing mentor support and programs:
+At your mentor orientation, you will be given training which includes mentoring research and common stumbling blocks; at this time you'll receive a mentor handbook.
+In addition, Discovering Options will give you individualized mentoring support based on our knowledge of your protege and his or her family.
+We also provide ongoing mentor support:

 1. Quarterly Meetings - These are for mentors only.
 They will provide you with more education and put you in contact with a support network of other mentors.